michal-siwiec/frontend/README.md

 ## About project

-Budoman-front is a frontend part-creating microservice for construction shop.
+Budoman-front is a frontend application representing construction shop.
 This is developed using:

 - [React](https://reactjs.org/) (17.0.2)